 About Bill Gregg

 Bill Gregg started piano lessons when he was six.
 By the time he was eleven years old he was accomplished on piano, organ and accordion and began performing professionally.
-At fourteen he began playing with the rock band, The Travellers.
+At fourteen he began playing with the rock band, The Travelers.

 After graduating from high school he enlisted in the US Navy, graduated from the Defense Language Institute and began learning stringed instruments.
 Bill taught himself to play guitar, fiddle, banjo, autoharp, mandolin harmonica and dulcimer and learned folk music directly from the old masters such as Kilby Snow, Slim Bryant & Lily May Ledford.
 He has performed on radio and tv including the legendary public television series The Bluegrass Ramble.
 He has played and presented workshops at folk and bluegrass festivals for nearly forty years.